wez/wezterm/docs/config/appearance.md

       -- Bar or Underline.
       cursor_border = "#52ad70",

+      -- the foreground color of selected text selection_fg = "black",
+      -- the background color of selected text selection_bg = "#fffacd",

       -- The color of the scrollbar "thumb"; the portion that represents the current viewport scrollbar_thumb = "#222222",